MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 Select _Vertical Spacing_ in the popup that shows up after you created the connection:
 ![image](top_layout_guide2.png)
 >
-As a last step, we need to set the top and bottom constraints to _0_.
+As a last step we need to set the top and bottom constraints to _0_.
 >
 1. Select the Table View.
 2. Open the size inspector.